Just in time for the holidays, our inner solar system received a visitor that may add a green glow to December's night sky.

 A fickle celestial phenomena

-At it approaches the sun, Wirtanen is expected to brighten to a magnitude of between 6 to 3.5.
+At it approaches the sun, Wirtanen brightened to a magnitude of between 6 to 3.5.
 (It helps to know that an object's brightness is measured by apparent magnitude.
 The brighter an object appears, the lower its magnitude, with the brightest objects having negative magnitudes.)
 While that's within the realm of visibility without the use of a telescope or binoculars, you're still going to have to know where to look to pick out its fuzzy green glow.
 For comparison, Venus has a magnitude brightness of -4.3 and Jupiter of -2.2.
 Past comets like Halley's (1986) reached 2.1, while Hale-Bopp (1997) was easy to spot at -1.0.

 It's important to remember, however, that comets are notoriously fickle phenomena.
 Every trip around the sun vaporizes frozen volatiles on the comet's crust that result in the formation of a glowing coma of gas around the nucleus.
-Solar wind then stretches this into a tail, with some extending for million of miles from the comet's head.
+Solar wind then stretches this into a tail, with some extending for millions of miles from the comet's head.

 In some instances, comets that scientists expect to brighten end up staying stubbornly immune to the heat of the sun.
 Others, like Comet 17P/Holmes in 2007, surprise absolutely everyone by temporarily becoming the largest object in the solar system.